 JUNIAS, AN APOSTLE, Verse 7.

-HERMAS, verse 14, is a female, mentioned with others (who were male ministries) and the “brothers and sisters who are with them”, NRSV Version.
-The brethren were not ministries but the five mentioned were such.
-Hermas was a preacher.
+HERMAS, verse 14, is a female, mentioned with others, and the “brothers and sisters who are with them “, NRSV Version.
+She was a preacher.

 Dare we forbid women today, who are called of God, from taking their place in the church of Jesus Christ?
 To forbid them is to forbid the Holy Ghost.
 It is to do what they did in the book of Revelation, when Jesus had to stand at the door of the Church knocking.
 They had left Him outside, Revelation 3:20.